jnbgular04/hiJACT/README.md

 Overview
 --------

-- Backend: `backend/` — FastAPI app that ingests documents (CSV/XLSX/JSON/TXT/PDF), generates embeddings with OpenAI, stores vectors & metadata in MongoDB, and serves a simple RAG query API.
+- Backend: `backend/` — FastAPI app that ingests pdf documents , generates embeddings with OpenAI, stores vectors & metadata in MongoDB, and serves a simple RAG query API.
 - Frontend: `frontend/` — Streamlit UI for uploading documents and chatting with the RAG assistant.

 Quickstart (recommended)